JacobFischer/netlinkwrapper/README.md

 ## Purpose

-Obviously node's net module is far more suited for TCP communications that this module.
+Obviously node's net module is far more suited for TCP/UDP communications that this module.
 However, the net module can only work asynchronously, as is Node's design.
 However if you are in the **very** rare situation where you need synchronous reading of sockets across platforms then this may suit you.